SpatialDays/stac-generator/README.md

 # STAC Generator

-STAC Generator is a microservice that creates SpatioTemporal Asset Catalog (STAC) JSON from provided asset and metadata file paths.
+STAC Generator is a microservice that generates SpatioTemporal Asset Catalog (STAC) JSON from provided asset and metadata file paths, supporting custom parser scripts for flexible data integration.

 # Usage